Types of sentences: a grammar lesson plan.

 Second, students see a direct action from learning types of sentences.
 This allows students to understand the punctuation and question authors’ writing approaches.

 The negatives: Review will be a part of these lessons.
-(I am not sure if students would perform better with those foundational parts, but time is short with older students).
+(I am not sure if students would perform better with those foundational parts, but time is short with older students.)
 I frequently review the combination of clauses for each type of sentence, along with conjunctions.

 Typically, method one is my preferred process, with method two working with older students who may need to simply move onto the next level of grammar.
 The second method is not perfect, but I do have more success with it than getting stuck reviewing parts of a sentence for a month.

 I’ve taught types of sentences at numerous grade levels, sometimes with better success than other times.
 These two approaches help me meet my goals while still balancing that against time constraints.
 I would love for other ELA teachers to add to these methods.
 If you need a diver deep into scaffolding, check out this post on sentence structure.

 Over the years, I’ve developed a variety of tools (for differentiation, variety, types of learners, and such).
 Here are a few I use for teaching types of sentences: